stephen-d-r-andrews/soccer-tracking/README.md

 # soccer-tracking
 Track players and measure speed from video of soccer game.
-Usage instructions are at https://soccer-tracking.readthedocs.io/
+Script automatically extracts players coordinates from video using fixed reference anchors on the field.
+Player speed is then calculated from coordinates.
+Usage instructions at https://soccer-tracking.readthedocs.io/

 Example output video: